Aamon-Magnusson/Site/content/posts/vim.md

 The `Vi` based text editors are known for their complexity, nuance, and speed, for those who learn it.

 I happen to love using `Neovim` as my primary text editor, and find it super beneficial to writing and editing text files.
-I do try to use text files more often than the average person, using `Markdown` where ever possible over Word, or other word processors.
+I do try to use text files more often than the average person, using `Markdown` where ever possible over Word, or other word processors, for example.

 This post will go over the way I learned `Vim`, and how I would recommend someone you learn it.
 (Pretty much all `Vim`-like text editors will apply to this post, as I will barely go into configuration, it's all about the `Vim`-like actions)